Abe Gurvin

 My precious collection is clear evidence that anything can be a treasure.
 The most important aspect for me is not represented by the value of the articles, but by the joy that these have given me over the years.

-The Home Page is the most difficult page to write, because it has to say 'something', it has to be comprehensive of a given topic (although then - in a little while - it will be different, when the topic will change), and the topic should be, as much as possible, original, catchy.
-A year ago, September 2022, I had been trying to rearrange some of my records, and as I was handling them by moving them among the shelves, looking at them I wondered if it was possible to 'think' of a record calendar - to be posted on FB - that would consider only 33rpm with photographs of the performers of the same record on the cover, choosing the date of the day for their births or deaths (ditto for chamber ensembles: date of their formation and cessation of activity).
+The home page is the most difficult page to write, because it has to say ‘something’, it has to be comprehensive about a certain topic (even if - in a while - it will be different, when the topic will change), and the topic should be, as much as possible, original, captivating.
+A year ago, it was September 2022, I had tried to tidy up some of my records and while I was handling them, moving them between the shelves, looking at them, I asked myself if it was possible to ‘think up’ a record calendar - to be published on FB - that would only take 33rpm with photographs of the performers of the same record on the cover, choosing the date of the day for their births or deaths (ditto for chamber ensembles: date of their formation and of the cessation of activity).